Cape Gooseberry

 Cape Gooseberry Salsa

-A zesty salsa made with cape gooseberries, perfect for topping grilled fish or chicken, or served with tortilla chips.
+A zesty salsa made with cape gooseberries, tomatoes, and cilantro, perfect for dipping or as a topping.

 - 1/4 cup cilantro, chopped